hypercore-protocol/cli/docs/guides/downloading-a-folder.md

 Example:

 ```
-hyp sync hyper://1234..af ./target-folder --no-live
+hyp sync hyper://1234..af ./target-folder
 ```

 You can re-run the command to update the target folder.
 It will cause the target folder to match the hyperdrive *exactly* so watch out for data loss.

-> If you don't include `--no-live` the sync command will continuously sync the source to the target.
+> If you include `--watch` the sync command will continuously sync the source to the target.